 [ MORE: How to watch Premier League in the USA ]

-Here’s a look at 10 things which stood out, as our writers Joe Prince-Wright (JPW), Nick Mendola (NM) and Andy Edwards (AE) share their observations from across the most recent Premier League games.
+Here’s a look at 10 things that stood out, as our writers Joe Prince-Wright (JPW), Nick Mendola (NM) and Andy Edwards (AE) share their observations from across an abbreviated weekend of Premier League fixtures.

 [ VIDEO: Premier League highlights ]